dirkkelly/dirkkelly/content/philosophy/do-justice-love-kindness-walk-humbly.md

 Of course if you were living in a democracy the relationship wouldn't be that these people were ruling over you, it would be that they were serving you, serving your communities needs, solving problems faced by members of the community at all levels in society.

-Right now at all levels of our governments politicians serve the wealthy elite, the banks and corporations with the majority of wealth.
-The policies they enact and enforce ar prioritized not based on the good of the people, but on the desires of the powerful who pay politicians so they can run in elections, or provide loans to governments under austerity agreements that see the funds funneled back to the rich, at the cost of community services that benefit the poor.
+Right now at all levels of government, the corrupt politicians serve the wealthy elite, the banks and corporations with the majority of wealth.
+The policies they propose, support, and enforce are prioritized not based on the good of the people, but on the desires of the rich and powerful.
+These people have subverted democracy by making elections cost millions to participate in and forcing politicians into their pockets to ensure election, or by forcing loans to underfunded governments and use austerity agreements to ensure that funds are funneled back to the rich, at the cost of the community services that benefit the poor.

 The only way that we will change the status-quo is by making those politicians accountable to us, making them dependent on voters who care about policies, are engaged with their community, and want to see real change.